Islam in the Arctic: Fasting during Ramadan

 in the same regions there is little or no daylight.
-Therefore the traditional method of identifying the fasting period by means of the sunlight intensity cannot be used.
+Therefore, the traditional method of identifying the fasting period by means of the sunlight intensity cannot be used.

 The Islamic calendar is lunar, and the Islamic year is around 10 or 11 days shorter than the common solar year.
-Thus Ramadan falls earlier in each solar year than it did in the previous year, and moves steadily forwards through each year until it returns to approximately the original solar year date every 33-34 years.
+Thus Ramadan falls earlier in each solar year than it did in the previous year, and moves steadily forwards through each year until it returns to approximately the original solar year date every 33–34 years.
 During the years in which Ramadan falls at the time of the midnight sun, or when it falls in periods of no daylight, Muslims living in the arctic regions must have some means of determining the proper fasting period.

-Muslims in the arctic are generally advised by religious authorities to adopt one of three solutions.
+Muslims in the Arctic are generally advised by religious authorities to adopt one of three solutions.
 Firstly, if there are major practical or health obstacles to their fasting during the prescribed month, they may replace the fasting days of Ramadan with substitute days at another time of the year.
 Secondly, they may follow the timings of the nearest Muslim community which does not face the midnight sun problem.
 This was the approach taken by most of the Muslims of Iqaluit in Canada, who decided to follow the timings for Ottawa, while those in Inuvik decided to follow Edmonton.
 Thirdly, they may follow the timings of the holy city of Mecca, as the Muslim community of Tromsø in Norway elected to do in 2013.
-Nevertheless, despite the difficulty of fasting during very long summer days, many Muslims in the far north choose to adhere to local time and fast during the period of extended daylight.
+Nevertheless, despite the difficulty of fasting during very long summer days, many Muslims in the far north choose to adhere to local time and fast during the period of extended daylight for as long as the sun sets for at least some time each day.

 History

 The presence of Islam in the northern and Arctic regions spans back over a thousand years.
 During the travels of Ibn Fadlan to Volga Bulgaria, he described how prayer times functioned "during the white nights" when in conversation with a local muezzin:

 Later medieval Muslim writers would also comment on the short nights at Volga Bulgaria during the summer.
 However, while the environmental issues surrounding the performance of religious obligations in northern climes were probably known in the wider Islamic world, the topic was generally ignored by Muslim scholars and writers.

-The Siberian-based Khanate of Sibir was the most northernmost Islamic state in history, with its territories including parts of the shore of the Arctic Ocean.
+The Siberian-based Khanate of Sibir was the northernmost Islamic state in history, with its territories including parts of the shore of the Arctic Ocean.

 The issue of how prayers should be conducted in northern environments picked up steam during the 18th century when the Russian Muslim reformer Abu Nasr Qursawi contended that the isha prayer should always be performed while the specific timing of the prayer during the summer be determined via ijtihad.
 This ran counter to what most ulema in Russia taught, stating that the prayer shouldn't be conducted during the summer months due to the solar conditions not being able to be met.